huggingface/blog/quanto-diffusers.md

 ).to("cuda")
 ```

+`QuantizedPixArtTransformer2DModel` implementation is available [here](https://github.com/huggingface/optimum-quanto/blob/601dc193ce0ed381c479fde54a81ba546bdf64d1/optimum/quanto/models/diffusers_models.py#L184) for reference.
 If you want more models from Diffusers supported in Quanto for saving and loading, please open an issue [here](https://github.com/huggingface/optimum-quanto/issues/new) and mention `@sayakpaul`.

 ## Tips